-Will you join the pioneer group?
+Will you join the research volunteer group?

 Where: Kariega Game Reserve, South Africa